bdsp-core/bdsp-core.github.io/_pages/quotes.md

 [Back to Top](#  )

+### Culture
+> What is the worst thing about living near an open sewer?
+It is not that you sicken at the stench of it every time you leave your front door.
+It is that the noisome vapors are so pervasive, and you have lived with them so long, you no longer notice it.
+What is the worst thing about living in the rubble of a civilization?
+It is not that you shed a tear for the noble churches and courts and town halls you once knew, as you recall years filled with religious services, parades, block parties, and all the bumptious folderol of an ordinary civic life.
+It is that you do not even suspect that such things existed.
+>
+> **-- _Anthony Esolen, What Would Our Ancestors Think of Us?, February 16, 2016_**

+> If you are a really serious student, you will be in science, or finance, or politics—you will be in the business of money or power.
+Everything is about ourselves.
+We don’t want to study other cultures.
+We want to make other people study about us, and from our preferred point of view.
+I say to students, “Here, let me teach you about Milton,” the author of the greatest poem in the English language.
+The students reply, “No, let us teach you about us.”
+Dear Narcissus, there is a great and beautiful world beyond that pool.
+>
+> **-- _Anthony Esolen, The Narcissism of Campus Diversity Activists, February 24, 2016_**

 ### Faith
 > Roughly speaking, the word faith seems to be used by Christians in two senses or on two levels, and I will take them in turn.
 In the first sense it means simply belief—accepting or regarding as true the doctrines of Christianity.
 That is fairly simple.
 But what does puzzle people—at least it used to puzzle me—is the fact that Christians regard faith in this sense as a virtue.
 I used to ask how on Earth it can be a virtue—what is there moral or immoral about believing or not believing a set of statements?
 Obviously, I used to say, a sane man accepts or rejects any statement, not because he wants or does not want to, but because the evidence seems to him good or bad.
 If he were mistaken about the goodness or badness of the evidence, that would not mean he was a bad man, but only that he was not very clever.
 And if he thought the evidence bad but tried to force himself to believe in spite of it, that would be merely stupid.